Aviah/one-click-django-server/site_repo/utils/readme.txt

-Misc utils modules and function, mainly helpers that are not a django application.
+Misc utils modules and functions, mainly helpers that are not a django application.